RiceRiceBaby/ADOCRUD/README.md

   }
 }
 ```
 Using statement opens up a connection to the database specified in the connection and also opens up a transaction scope.
 The insert does not finalize unless you call the commit method of the context.
-ADOCRUDContext closes the connection on Dispose() which means the connection here gets closed at the end of the using statement.
+ADOCRUDContext closes the connection and disposes the transaction on Dispose() which means the connection here gets closed at the end of the using statement.

 Update Example: <br />